JTnadrooi/Project-Galore/.docs/cost.md

 1 crude-oil = 0.45 petroleum-gas (basic);
 1 crude-oil = 0.975 petroleum-gas (adv)

-So as a middleground I pick 1 crude-oil = 0.8 petroleum-gas; Its more toward the adv side bc no one uses the normal recipe for long.
+So as a middle ground, I pick 1 crude-oil = 0.8 petroleum-gas; Its more toward the adv side bc no one uses the normal recipe for long.

 However, this would make crude-oil worth more than petroleum-gas.
-I instead opt to make oil half as valueable, simply becasue of the productionstep.
+I instead opt to make oil half as valuable, simply because of the production step.

+YAFC seems to agree with me; one plastic bar is 15 mw.

 | ItemID               | Cost(MW) |
 | -------------------- | -------- |